chenaciousD/website/content/projects/ThreeWaysLLMs/index.md

 ## ...
 A block away: An Example of Personalization, Prompting and Function Calling
 This experiment was inspired by a friend of mine who constantly would text me for recommendations based on very specific locations - real-time.
 What if you could share your location with an agent to help you find places to discover - real time with natural language?

-Most recommendation engines use what's known as collaborative filtering or content-based filtering to determine recommendations.
+Most recommendation engines use collaborative filtering or content-based filtering to make recommendations.
 However, they require a lot of data from the user in the form of explicit user preferences.
-In this experiment, I took a shortcut and used GPT to provide meaningful recommendations by allowing the user to enter a snippet of useful context to help it rank the results returned from the Google Search API.
+In this experiment, I took a shortcut and used GPT to provide meaningful recommendations by allowing the user to enter a snippet of useful context to help GPT rank the results returned from the Google Search API.
 This is how it works:

 - When a user shares their current location (latitude and longitude), specifies the type of place they're interested in, and sets a distance limit, the app processes this information using GPT.
 For instance, it can understand statements like "I want to find a nearby coffee shop" and determine both the desired place type (e.g., restaurant, cafe) and the preferred search radius (from "walking distance" to a specific number of meters).
 - To streamline this information, the app utilizes OpenAI's function calling to create a JSON format containing the identified PlaceType and Radius.
 This JSON is then used to intelligently call the Google Places Nearby search API.